 If you are planning for the arrival of a new baby to your family, it can be very exciting and a joyous time for you and all your family and friends.
-However, have you had the time to consider the implications that a child might have on your finances- and if you have, have you thought about how you will be able to better manage the major financial change that will come around with the birth of a baby?
+However, have you had the time to consider the implications that a child might have on your finances – and if you have, have you thought about how you will be able to better manage the major financial change that will come around with the birth of a baby?
 Between buying clothes, nappies and toys, your budget can quite easily be blown out of the water, leaving you in the red.
-This could result in your credit score dropping without you even realising it and before you are able to change the outcome.
-If you are an expectant parent or a new parent, then you really cannot afford to let your credit score to slide.
-The following tips should help to ease the financial burden that can come around when you become a parent…
+During this time meeting all your financial commitments may be difficult.
+Late payments and outstanding or increasing debt can quickly start to impact your credit score and cause money worries. .
+The following tips may help to ease the financial burden that can come around when you become a parent…

 Create A New Budget

-If you had a budget before your baby arrived then you are well on your way to managing your money effectively.
+If you had a budget before your baby arrived, then you are well on your way to managing your money effectively.
 Now that there is going to be a baby in the mix, the numbers you originally had are more than likely to change, particularly in the long term.
-From feeding supplies to child care, having a baby can be expensive but it doesn’t mean it should be impossible.
+From feeding supplies to childcare, having a baby can be expensive but it doesn’t mean it should be impossible.
 Once you have your baby and start to get a sense of how much you are spending, sit down and make a new budget that accurately reflects your expenses.
-It will help to track where your money is going and you can keep better track of where there are cost-saving opportunities.
+It will help you to see where your money is going, and you can keep better track of where there are cost-saving opportunities.

 Pay Your Bills Via Direct Debit